23cicada/cicada-repo/packages/typescript-config/README.md

     "composite": true,
     "declarationMap": true,

-    /* If NOT transpiling with TypeScript: */ "module": "preserve",
+    /* If NOT transpiling with tsc: */
+    "module": "preserve",
     "noEmit": true,